AMAN2202/Guice/Readme.md

 		 bind(A.class).annotatedWith(DatabaseUrl.class).to("string you want");

-But suppose we are using any extenal module/jar we cannot place injeection :).
+But suppose we are using any extenal module/jar we cannot place @Inject annotation :).
-But we can use Provide to overcome above problem.
+But we can use Provide to overcome above problem by proving which class to inject during runtime.
 	suppose external jar conatins A